Pike vs. Chambers highlights busy football schedule - The Troy Messenger

 Pike vs. Chambers highlights busy football schedule

-The Pike Liberal Arts Patriots host Chambers Academy on Friday night, one of fou local games on the schedule for Friday night.
+The Pike Liberal Arts Patriots host Chambers Academy on Friday night, one of four local games on the schedule for Friday night.

-The Trojans will open the week on Thrusday night on the road against Williamson.The Patriots, Eagles and Zion Chapel will play at home on Friday.
+The Trojans will open the week on Thursday night on the road against Williamson.The Patriots, Eagles and Zion Chapel will play at home on Friday.
 Pike County is on the road.

 The Charles Henderson Trojans will participate in their second Thursday night contest of the year when they travel to Mobile to take on Williamson at Ladd Peebles Stadium.